 As I’ve said elsewhere, I’m not a naturally neat or organized person.
 My sister is just organized and has been since birth as far as I can tell.
 She gets up in the morning remembering everything that she needs to do and does it without getting sidetracked.
 She’s an amazing person, but I’m not her.
 I’ve given up on trying to force myself to become her, but there are things that are important to me that won’t get done without being neat and organized.

 First I tried lists.
 I can do lists.
 I can, in fact, make absolutely amazing lists.
 Unfortunately, after I write them, I forget to look at them.
-Another problem is that they’re my lists, and they don’t remind the other family members of what they need to do.
+Another problem was that they were my lists, and they didn’t remind the other family members of what they need to do.

-What has worked for our family is a modified version of the card file system introduced in the Sidetracked Home Executive books by Pam Young and Peggy Jones.
-I understand Pam and Peggy have actually moved on to some new version of the system, but the old one works best for me so I’m sticking with it.
+What worked for our family was a modified version of the card file system introduced in the Sidetracked Home Executive books by Pam Young and Peggy Jones.
+I understand Pam and Peggy moved on to some new version of the system, but the old one worked best for me so I stuck with it.

-While I had index cards back in the mid-80s or so when I first used the system, I’m not much for them now.
-I’ve entered recurring appointments in a special calendar file in Outlook to remind me that it’s time to water the plants, change the air filter, or vacuum the carpets.
-That keeps me on task, but we also have our kids participate in household tasks on a rotating basis, and the kids don’t like lists, whether printed from Outlook or handwritten.
-So we’re back to actual index cards, as suggested in the original S.H.E. books.
+I had index cards back in the mid-80s or so when I first used the system.
+In the late ’90s, I entered recurring appointments in a special calendar file in Outlook to remind me that it was time to water the plants, change the air filter, or vacuum the carpets.
+That kept me on task, but we also had our kids participate in household tasks on a rotating basis, and the kids didn’t like lists, whether printed from Outlook or handwritten.
+So we went back to actual index cards, as suggested in the original S.H.E. books.

-We use color-coded cards to denote how often a task needs to be done (white for daily, yellow for 2 or 3 times a week, blue for weekly, etc.).
-At first I wrote out the cards by hand, but now I have a document that has all the cards in a label template (Avery 2″ x 4″ shipping labels fit 3″ x 5″ index cards very nicely).
+We used color-coded cards to denote how often a task needed to be done (white for daily, yellow for 2 or 3 times a week, blue for weekly, etc.).
+At first, I wrote out the cards by hand, but later I had a document with all the cards in a label template (Avery 2″ x 4″ shipping labels fit 3″ x 5″ index cards very nicely).

-Simply saying "clean the kitchen” doesn’t really work with our kids.
-We all take turns doing this task, the details are there to help everybody remember all the little things that go into getting the kitchen acceptably clean.
+Simply saying "clean the kitchen" didn’t work with our kids.
+We all took turns doing that task, so I added the details to help everybody remember all the little things that go into went into making the kitchen acceptably clean.

-We use a token system of awards for tasks done by the kids, so the token value for each task is also on the card.
+We used a token system of awards for tasks done by the kids, so the token value for each task was also on the card.
 Here’s a typical card: